dsqnxvega33/C-M/docs/youtube-oauth2.md

 playing back YouTube tracks.

-This is only need to sign in if you wish to play age-restricted videos, or are experiencing the "Sign in to confirm you're not a bot" error.
+This is only need to sign in if you wish to play age-restricted videos, or are experiencing the "Please sign in" error.
 Outside of that, signing in is unnecessary.

 !!! danger